hedger/certbot-dns-henet/README.md

  * `CRON_SCHEDULE`: should contain a cron schedule for renewing the certificate.
 Optional, default is `28 6 */2 * *`, which means once every other day.
  * `CREDENTIALS_FILE`: should contain the path to the credentials file in the container.
 Optional, default is `/run/dns-credentials/henet.ini`.
  * `STAGING`: if set to any value, the Let's Encrypt staging server will be used instead of the production server.
 Optional.
+ * `MUST_STAPLE`: if set to any value, the certificate will be generated with the [OCSP Must-Staple extension](https://scotthelme.co.uk/ocsp-must-staple/).
+Optional, default is not set.

  **Additionally, you must provide the `henet.ini` file with your dns.he.net credentials.
 The file should be mounted to `$CREDENTIALS_FILE` (`/run/dns-credentials/henet.ini` by default).**

  ### Liveness Status